garrandall/popular-music-data/tracks/gimme-some-love-gina-g.md

 Move your body close to mine
 Chorus
 I can't wait any longer
-It feels so good inside I must be dreaming (Oooh dreaming) Only you can satisfy this feeling
+It feels so good inside I must be dreaming (Oh dreaming) Only you can satisfy this feeling
 Am I dreaming?
 Am I dreaming?